harrywang/harrywang.github.io/_posts/2022-02-10-data-science-intro.md

 Numbers can be loaded from a text file using `.loadtxt()`.

-For example, the 3d array above can be loaded from [this txt file](https://github.com/harrywang/harrywang.github.io/files/9761004/numbers.txt).
+For example, the 3d array above can be loaded from [numbers.txt.zip](https://github.com/harrywang/harrywang.github.io/files/9761068/numbers.txt.zip).

 By default, the delimiter is whitespace.
 The example below shows how to specify comma as the delimiter.